Updated on 23 Jan 2020.

-Every person has different risk-taking capability, financial needs and belongs to different age section.
+Every person has different risk-taking capabilities, financial needs and belongs to a different age group.
 So, a single investment option would not work for everyone.

 - If you have a girl child then you should invest some amount ( as per your requirement) in Sukanya Samriddhi Yojana.
 The interest rate is higher for SSY.
 This will create a corpus that you can use for your daughter’s higher study or marriage.